 Not to spoil the ending, but it’s fair to say that maneuverability is really the only benefit that gas blowers have over electric.
 But that can be a big benefit, depending on the size of your yard and how many trees you have to work around.
 Electric blowers remain tethered to an extension cord at all times, limiting your range to about 100 feet from the nearest outlet (that’s in a straight line).
 There are such things as cordless leaf blowers, but at present, they lack the power to do much more than clean hard surfaces, like driveways.

 Noise & Emissions

-There’s no way around it: leaf blowers are noisy little buggers, so noisy that some municipalities and communities have restricted their use (don’t worry; you can still ride your Harley home at all hours of the night).
+There’s no way around it: leaf blowers are noisy little buggers, so noisy that some municipalities and homeowners associations have restricted their use (don’t worry; you can still ride your Harley home at all hours of the night).
 In general, gas leaf blowers are louder than electric.
 If noise is an important factor, you shouldn’t rely on manufacturers’ decibel ratings (if available).
 Instead, ask your retailer to start up any model you’re considering, to see how loud it really is.
 Ear protection is always a good idea when using leaf blowers.

 As for emissions, or exhaust, electric blowers have none (at least not at your house).
 Gas blowers do blow some smoke, of course, and how much depends on the model.
 Four-cycle engines are more efficient and cleaner-running than two-cycle engines; some even pass California’s tough emissions laws.
 If you’re wondering which type is greener, it’s electric.
 Yes, electricity comes from coal-burning power plants (in most cases), but small gas engines pollute disproportionately for their output.
 In other words, your carbon footprint is bigger with gas than with electric for the same benefit.